IcaliaLabs/guides/onboarding/README.md

   * Schedule demo days
   * Schedule weekly standups

+**Once the presentation is over, new Icaliers should head to the [guides](https://github.com/IcaliaLabs/guides/) repo and take a look at them, they have a lot of information about best practices, being remote and some other useful stuff.**

 #### Wednesday

-This day is more about technical stuff, the new incomer will sit down with one of the engineers and will be guide through the development process:
+This day is more about technical stuff, the new comer will sit down with one of the engineers and will be guided through the development process:

 * Git flow
 * How to submit a pull request